Murder of Marcia Trimble: Evidence found

-Investigators said they believed more than one man's semen was found inside Marcia's body.
+Investigators said they believed more than one man's semen was found inside Trimble's body.
 Semen also was found on her clothes.
-Investigators believed Marcia had been lured into a garage and killed there.
+Investigators believed Trimble had been lured into a garage and killed there.
 Her body was found fully clothed next to bags of fertilizer in the garage.
 Despite having been deceased for a month, there was little decomposition, due to the cool, dry environment.

-The cause of death was determined to be strangulation because Marcia had suffered a broken hyoid bone.
+The cause of death was determined to be strangulation because Trimble had suffered a broken hyoid bone.

 Police found it difficult to determine how many people were involved in the crime.
-They believed the perpetrator was a juvenile and someone Marcia knew.
+They believed the perpetrator was a juvenile and someone Trimble knew.
 Dirt that was found on her shoe was mainly upon the sole, indicating that she had walked into the garage, and had not been dragged into it.

 Semen was found on the girl's blouse and pants but not on her underwear.
 Semen was also found in her vagina, but there was no other sign of rape or penetration.
-Investigators believed Marcia's attacker was either an adolescent boy or a man with a very small penis.
+Investigators believed Trimble's attacker was either an adolescent boy or a man with a very small penis.
 DNA tests seemed to indicate there was semen from as many as four different attackers.
 One investigator doubted this because the samples had been poorly preserved.
 "I'm not confident in the DNA sample that we've got," Nashville homicide detective Tommy Jacobs said.